notronalds/Reflex-Latency-Analyzer-Mouse-Database/README.md

    |**adjustedAvgLmbLatencyUs**| ((1000 \* (pulseFrequency / maximumHostPollRate) - actuationDetectionDuration) / 2) + avgLMBLatency |808|
    |**TestedBy**| Who tested the mouse<br>- NVIDIA only for now |NVIDIA|

-### Mouse brand workbook tabs

-*  Mice brands that have three or more tested mice should have their own worksheet tab.

-*  Each column represents mouse make, model, minimum, maximum, average, standard devviation, and 500 recorded left mouse button click latencies.

 ## **Licensing**

 By contributing to this document the contributor acknowledges that that